-It’s a great time to introduce your students to the auto industry of the 21 st century and all that it offers.
+IIt’s a great time to introduce your students to the auto industry of the 21st century and all that it offers.
 Students who earn a degree from an automotive program are virtually guaranteed job placement.
 A degree in auto service and repair or collision technology opens the door to a variety of career paths within the industry.
+Students will thrive with hands-on educational training and will then go on to enjoy a hands-on work environment.
 Students can earn a degree and start full-time in as little as two years, and most students find jobs while they’re still in school.

-The auto industry provides the opportunity for rapid career growth and advancement.
-With a two-year degree, students have access to technology-oriented careers in which computer diagnostics and complex electronic systems keep technicians learning and problem-solving every day.
-As graduates’ knowledge and skillsets expand, so do their salaries.
-The median salary for auto technicians is $39,6001, and senior-level technicians earn more than $60,000 per year.
-Superstars can make six figures.
+With the increase in demand for qualified auto and collision repair technicians, students have a huge opportunity for rapid career growth and advancement.
+With a two-year degree, students have access to technology-oriented careers where computer diagnostics and complex electronic systems keep technicians learning and problem-solving every day.
+As graduates’ knowledge, hands-on experience and skill sets expand, so do their salaries.
+The median salary for auto technicians is $39,550, and senior-level technicians earn more than $60,000 per year.
+Superstars can make six figure incomes within the industry.

 We hope you will share this helpful, accurate information on a booming industry that can challenge students of all interests.